PoisotLab/MS_befwm_softwarenote/ms.md

 the entire food-web structure, such as @will07hyi adaptation to food webs of
 @yodz92bsc model.
-This food-web bio-energetic model has been used, for example, to show how food web stability can emerge from allometric scaling [@bros06ase] or allometry-constrained degree distributions [@otto07add].
+This food-web bio-energetic model has been used, for example, to show how food web stability can emerge from allometric scaling [@bros06ase] or allometry-constrained degree distributions [@otto07add] (more past uses of the model are described in supplementary table S1).
 Yet, although these and other studies used the same mathematical model, implementations differ from study to study and none have been released.
 Motivated by the fact that this model addresses mechanisms that are fundamental to our understanding of energy